Skip to navigation Skip to content

 The care recipient and partner are considered homeowners during this time.

-See Sale of principal home for more information.
+See Sale of principal home for more details.

 Does the principal home exemption continue if the carer or close relative moves to a new home?